guzzle/guzzle/docs/adapters.rst

 Parallel adapters are similar to adapters (described earlier), except for the
 following:

-1. RequestExceptions are never thrown from a parallel adapter.
-Error handling for parallel transfers is handled through event listeners that use ``error`` events.
+1. RequestExceptions are only thrown from a parallel adapter when the ``GuzzleHttp\Exception\RequestException::getThrowImmediately()`` method of an encountered exception returns ``true``.
+If this method does not return ``true`` or the exception is not an instance of RequestException, then the parallel adapter MUST NOT throw the exception.
+Error handling for parallel transfers should normally be handled through event listeners that use ``error`` events.

 2. Parallel adapters are not expected to return responses.
 Because parallel adapters can, in theory, send an infinite number of requests, developers